MuhammadAffan-06/MuhammadAffan-06/README.md

 # 💫 About Me:
-Hi, my name is Muhammad Affan and I am a student and front-end web developer.<br>I am passionate about learning new technologies especially related to web development.
+Hi, my name is Muhammad Affan and I am a student of Computer Sciences and a MERN developer.<br>I am passionate about learning new technologies especially related to web development.

 ## 🌐 Socials: